stripe/rainier/docs/likelihoods.md

 val dozens = eggModel.optimize(lambda / 12)
 ```

 All well and good.
 But if all we wanted were point estimates, we probably wouldn't be here.
-What about sampling?

 ## Finding a Trace